50enta/ws-challenge/README.md

-### Conclusão
+### Conclusion

-Os containers criados, conforme proposto:
+The containers created, as proposed:

 ![A test image](C:\xampp\htdocs\ws-challenge\rf.png)